Simple & Natural Soapmaking, by Jan Berry (2017)

-For basic soap making instructions you can't go past Jan Berry's book Natural Soapmaking, which I reviewed here.
-This is your cheapest option for getting started, it includes step-by-step instructions for basic cold-process soap with lots of photos, and some lovely recipes which you can follow exactly to create your own soap.
+Both of these books are great for basic soapmaking information and step-by-step instructions with lots of beautiful photos, and some lovely recipes which you can follow exactly to create your own soap.

 What soapmaking resources have you found useful?
 Are you a chemistry geek or just like to follow the recipes?

 (Links to Amazon below and in the text above are affiliate links, thank you for supporting my soap book habit by buying through my links, I get a small commission for each purchase)